Conversational commerce: Podium

 In March 2020, Podium announced a contactless payment solution allowing local businesses to accept payments through two-way SMS text message conversations with customers.
 Outside of traditional instore card-present transactions, there existed only a few options for businesses to accept payments, most of which were not secure, PCI compliant, or convenient.
 Through Podium Payments, businesses can engage with customers and securely close sales all within the same convenient channel.

 Telegram

 In May 2017 Telegram supported basic payments in chats using bots and in April 2021, the payment 2.0 that supports payment in more than 200 countries via integration with 9 different payment providers.

 Alexa and Google Assistant

 Both Amazon and Google are providing APIs to enable payment via voice chat using stored payment credentials in Google Pay or Amazon Pay.

 Web chat

 Although, they do not have any functionalities to facilitate actual transactions within the conversation, companies like LiveChat Software, CM.com, and LivePerson have powered live conversations between customers and live agents as far back as the 2000s, before retail businesses used messaging apps to communicate with customers.
-Web Chat combined with configuration are made available trough platforms like CustomFlow.
+Web Chat combined with configuration are made available through platforms like CustomFlow.
 As of 2025 different Large language model are assisting buyers to discover new products.